houen/www.houen.net/README.md

-## Work guide
+# Work guide
 <!-- https://guides.github.com/features/mastering-markdown/ -->

-### Coding
+## Coding

-#### Get to the first production version with as little effort as possible
+### Get to the first production version with as little effort as possible

 Right now I may *think* I know what I am doing.
 However, I really do not.
 For this reason, I should get to the first version with as little effort as possible.
 This means I should build the first production version of any project with (in order of importance):

-##### As simple code as possible (simple beats DRY)
+#### As simple code as possible (simple beats DRY)
 Simple code beats clever code - this is doubly true for the first version!
 Clever code may be easier to extend / adapt, but it is harder to *fundamentally* change.
 The likelihood is very high that I will have to fundamentally change the first version of any project.

-##### As little code as possible
+#### As little code as possible
 Right now I may *think* I know what I am doing, but *I really don't*.
 Therefore I should get to the first version with as little effort as possible.
 This means I should not waste time on clever code.

 Get to the first version with as little effort as possible.

+### Automate first when you absolutely have to

+> For tech-based companies, building things without knowing if it is really what your customers need is in my opinion one of the largest contributors to slowing down of development and eventually company death.

+Teams can be heavily slowed down by building the wrong thing.
+If it takes 5 hours per month to do manually, and 30 hours to automate, *do not automate it*.
+Wait.
+Six months from now you will have a much better idea of:

+- What is really the customer need?
+- What is the simplest way to fulfil that need with code?
+- How much value will this really bring?

+The longer you wait to build something, the better you understand *what to build* and *how to build it*.

+#### Example: Building something nobody needs

+I once worked in a company where we were tasked with building a highly sophisticated way of automatically generating content on behalf of the customers.
+There were five or seven different set of rules to follow, and the customers could choose between these.
+This choice would then seed an algorithm to randomly build personalized content.
+The content would then auto-grow every month.
+Everything needed to be customizable by the customer.
+Later months content would depend on the generated content of previous months .

+This came straight from the top and was the most important feature ever.
+At the time I did not know enough to push back properly.
+Properly in this case being with all possible firmness.

+It took 3 people two months to build everything related to this.
+A total of 6 man-months of work.
+It also seriously complicated the data model.

+Several years later I briefly worked with the same company again.
+One of my tasks was removing this feature again.
+At that point it had been slowing down development for years, and was responsible for much of both the code complexity and the database size.
+With the time spent removing the feature again, plus the maintenance done in the intermittent years, this single feature cost the company 12-18 months of developer work.
+And this is not counting the cost the more complicated data model will have had on other features.

+In the end, the feature was used by under 50 customers.
+It was something needed by nobody.
+What the customers turned out to really want was much simpler manually curated content which they could choose from.
+Something which could have been done in 1-2 weeks.

-### Collaboration
+## Collaboration

-#### Ubiquitous language
+### Ubiquitous language
-##### What is it?
+#### What is it?
 In the words of [Martin Fowler](https://martinfowler.com/bliki/UbiquitousLanguage.html): "the practice of building up a common, rigorous language between developers and users".

 To put it more plainly:

 > A company must always ensure that developers use the same names and words to describe the business concepts as your developers.

-##### Why is it so important?
+#### Why is it so important?
-One of my key takeaways from the amazing [DDD book](https://www.oreilly.com/library/view/domain-driven-design-tackling/0321125215/) is that an Ubiquitous Language is one of the most important things to create and maintain in a software company.
+One of my key takeaways from the amazing [DDD book](https://www.oreilly.com/library/view/domain-driven-design-tackling/0321125215/) is that a Ubiquitous Language is one of the most important things to create and maintain in a software company.
 The reason for this is that without a Ubiquitous Language, developers and business people need to constantly mentally translate terms when communicating with each other.
 It makes it harder for each side to understand each other.
 It fosters silos between business and dev.

 I have worked in companies where there was no Ubiquitous Language.
 Terms for important domain concepts had drifted twice between business and dev.
 "Campaign" in code meant either "Project" or "Advertisement" when talking to business.
 It confused everybody: Leadership, Sales, Product, and Development.
 It was the largest source of confusion for new developers.
 And because it had not been handled from the start, it was now a monumental effort to fix in code.

-##### How do you achieve it?
+#### How do you achieve it?
 By making it an explicit requirement.
 And then doing the work to ensure it happens and stays that way:
-- Have a regular work task to make sure Dev is still in sync with business on terms.
+- Have a regular work task to make sure Development and Product are still in sync with Business on terms.
-- If a term changes in business or is wrong in dev for whatever reason, change it.
+- If a term changes in Business or is wrong in Development for whatever reason, change it.
 - Changing terms used in code should be a separate ticket in its own right.
 It is important work, not an afterthought.

-#### Reviewing pull requests
+### Reviewing pull requests
-##### Always be polite and friendly
+#### Always be polite and friendly
 A pull request is a place for friendly collaboration.
 It is not a battleground.
 Always be nice and friendly to each other.

-##### Misunderstandings can very easily happen
+#### Misunderstandings can very easily happen
 Remember, it is very easy for misunderstandings to happen over a text-based medium.
 Something you write in a slightly annoyed tone might be read as a fiery insult by the receiver.
 Just dont do it.

 Strong disagreements happen.
 It is best to solve these face-to-face, else over the phone, or lastly via synchronous chat.